The Simons Observatory: pipeline comparison and validation for large-scale B-modes

 We construct simulated observations for each sky realization comprising $S=4$ independent splits with the same sky but different noise realizations (each with a commensurately larger noise amplitude).
 We compute $BB$ power spectra from pairs of maps, each associated with a given data split and a given frequency channel.
 For any fixed channel pair combination, we average over the corresponding set of $S(S-1)/2=6$ power spectra with unequal split pairings.
-For $N=6$ SAT frequency channels, this results in a collection of $N(N+1)/2=21$ noise-debiased multi-frequency power spectra, shown in Figure~\ref{fig:raw_data_a}.
-Note that we could have modeled and subtracted the noise bias explicitly, since we have full control over the noise properties in our simulations.
+For $N=6$ SAT frequency channels, this results in a collection of $N(N+1)/2=21$ noise-debiased multi-frequency power spectra, shown in Fig.~\ref{fig:raw_data_a}.
+We note that, in principle, we could model and subtract the noise bias explicitly, since we have full control over the noise properties in our simulations.
 In realistic settings, however, the accuracy of an assumed noise model may be limited.
 While inaccurate noise modeling would affect the statistical uncertainty $\sigma(r)$ through the covariance matrix calculated from simulations, the cross-split approach ensures robustness of the inferred value of $r$ against noise-induced bias.

 In step 2, we estimate the bandpower covariance matrix from simulations, assuming no correlations between different multipole windows.
-Note that, to include foreground signal variance in the budget, Gaussian foreground simulations (see Section~\ref{sec:sims}) are considered for the covariance computation step, since our realistic foreground templates cannot be used as statistical samples.
-As we show in Appendix~\ref{app:chi_squared}, this covariance matrix is indeed appropriate, as it leads to the theoretically expected empirical distribution of the $\hat{\chi}^2_{\rm min}$ statistic not only in the case of Gaussian foregrounds, but also for the non-Gaussian foreground simulations.
+We note that, since our realistic foreground templates cannot be used as statistical samples, the covariance computation assumes Gaussian foreground simulations (see Sect.~\ref{sec:sims}) to include foreground signal variance in the budget.
+As we show in Appendix~\ref{app:validation}, this covariance matrix is indeed appropriate, as it leads to the theoretically expected empirical distribution of the $\hat{\chi}^2_{\rm min}$ statistic not only in the case of Gaussian foregrounds, but also for the non-Gaussian foreground simulations.
 Inaccurate covariance estimates would make this statistic peak at higher or lower values, which we do not observe.